 Rates by driving record

 A driving history is also a critical factor influencing the premiums established for a car insurance policy.
 Both USAA and AAA place a high cost on traffic violations.
-Premiums increase quickly with more serious violations that indicate a greater risk to both carriers.
-AAA rates are higher across the board than USAA when looking at driving records.
+Average premiums increase quickly with more serious violations that indicate a greater risk to both carriers.
+According to 2021 average premiums from Quadrant Information Services, AAA’s average rates are higher across the board than USAA when looking at driving records, most notably for those with a DUI conviction.

 |Car insurance company||Clean driving record||Speeding ticket||Accident||DUI conviction|